Kingfishers Planning Letter: Autumn Term 1/2 2023 - Mrs Ford & Miss Black

 PSHE

-In Term 2, Our unit will be ‘Celebrating Difference’ with which we will look at similarities and differences between the people in our class, how to make friends and what bullying is and what we can do about it.
+In Term 2, Our unit will be ‘Celebrating Difference’ with which we will look at stereotypes people sometimes have of boys and girls, why bullying might happen and how we are different from our friends.

 Music